Australian Call Centre Award Rates for 2022

 There’s a reason Human Resource professionals, Lawyers and Advisors specialise in Employment Awards — they’re complicated!
 We always encourage you to get specialist support if you aren’t sure what the right option is for your business.

-ACXPA Members can also use Private Support Groups to ask other members what they’ve experienced, get some tips, share information etc.
+ACXPA Members can also use Private Support Groups to ask other members what they’ve experienced, get some tips, and share information.

 If you want to share and earn points please login first